Reward Redistribution for CVaR MDPs using a Bellman Operator on L-infinity: A New Augmented MDP for Static CVaR

 Denoting by $\bar{v}_{\p}^*(s,z) := \bar{v}^*(s, \p(z))$ the projected version of optimal CVaR, we can deduce from \cref{thm:BellOpContraction} that $\bar{T}\bar{v}^*(s,z) = \bar{v}^*(s,z) = \bar{v}_{\p}^*(s,z) = \bar{T}\bar{v}_{\p}^*(s,z)$.
 As a result, we can indifferently work with CVaR-functions or their projected equivalent, effectively constraining $z$ to a bounded interval without impairing optimality.

-The main challenge left in dealing with augmented value functions when the original state-space is tabular is that the second argument $z\in[-r_{\gamma}, r_{\gamma}]$ is continuous.
-Next, we show that a high quality discrete approximation of $\bar{v}^*$ can be obtained due to the superadditivity of $(x+y)_-$ and Lipschitz property of $\bar{v}^*$ in $z$.
+Even when the original state space is tabular, the augmented value function remains challenging to handle because its second argument, $z\in[-r_{\gamma}, r_{\gamma}]$, is continuous.
+In the following result we show that $\bar{v}^*$ can be approximated accurately using a uniform discrete grid over $z$.
+This is made possible by two key properties: the superadditivity of $(x+y)_-$ and the fact that $\bar{v}^*$ is Lipschitz continuous in $z$.